 On to the book The Life of Me.
 If you are a reader that is put off by an in your face venture into the seedy underbelly of homelessness, foster care, and everlasting turmoil with few rays of sunshine then I advise you to go back to your thousand thread count blanket your Vetti Cafe Latte and look elsewhere.
 Forget intelligence for once, embrace the troubling aspects of life and lets raise our emotional quotient by submitting to sadness and wishing for hope.
 From the start of the book you are provided residence to the inner space of six year old Anthony Wilson.
 Where I grew up in the suburbs, your watershed moments happen around sixteen, but for Anthony his coming of age started earlier than most.
 At six I was figuring out what sport to play, where I was going to go for play dates, and what types of food ketchup doesn’t complement well.
 For Anthony he was forced to figure out the “right” way to caress a woman, how not to get whipped by a wire clothes hanger by a foster parent, distinguishing the differences between the tastes of Brandy and Sherry, and how long it would take before you could seamlessly blend into the walls of a crack house.
 After being rescued from his broken life by a young woman named Lisa, Anthony is given a full day of utter disbelief; a period of time without worry for the first time in his life.
 As surely as the sun will rise again, the presence of darkness is all too quick to follow.
 The next morning, Anthony bears witness to something no person, let alone a six year old boy should ever experience and unfortunately will never escape for as long as he lives.

 Throughout Anthony’s young life his poetry book was his second best friend, after the unconditional love found in his feelings of anger and hate.
-At sixteen Anthony is living with his loving and caring grandma and he is a straight A student, but his rage is still ridin’ shotgun throughout his everyday life with his poetry book in the backseat.
-He meets a girl named Ashley who he views simply as a potential hook-up, but something about her makes him look at things a little differently.
+At sixteen Anthony was living with his loving and caring grandma where he was a straight A student, but his rage was still ridin’ shotgun throughout his everyday life with his poetry book in the backseat.
+He ends up meeting a girl named Ashley who he views simply as a potential hook-up, but something about her makes him look at things a little differently.
 Anthony is a protector in nature, he protects his family, the women in his life, and his homeboys.
 Things seem to be changing for the better for Anthony, but will it last or will past demons rear their ugly heads?

 Ashley and I shared a common like in the Pusha T punch line from Kanye West’s song Mercy.
 When I first heard that song that part stuck with me for a while afterwards, more than anything else, well that and the awesome sample.
 Seeing that we are on the topic of hip hop, while reading this story I was constantly reminded of Tupac’s song changes and one verse in particular: